gambaman/ArcadeJoystickX4PlusSimonGame/README.md

   * Includes four arcade joysticks using just an USB connector.
   * No special drivers are needed.
   * Each joystick have six generic buttons, a start button and a retroiluminated insert coin button.
-  * The insert coin buttons are also employed in an integrated Simon game in order to obtain credits.
+  * The insert coin buttons are also employed in an integrated Simon says game in order to obtain credits.
   * The insert coin buttons are disabled when there are no credits available.

 #  2 What is needed